area4lib/area4/CONTRIBUTING.md

 * Reusable.
 Keep it cohese and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
 * Testable.
 Keep it easy to debug and test, so one can be confident that it works properly.
 Please keep the [Travis CI build](https://travis-ci.com/RDIL/area4) at passing if possible.
 Travis doesn't directly test the code for errors, rather checks to see if it is safe and ready to deploy to PyPI if needed!

+If your pull request is merged your name will be added to the author list (.github/CODEAUTHORS).

 If you have any questions please contact [RDIL](https://github.com/RDIL), but before you do please please review our [documentation](https://area4.readthedocs.io/en/latest/).